 Severe pain is the most common symptom of this type of Schwannoma, caused by the pressure exerted on the nerves and spinal cord.
 Other symptoms can include:

-A biopsy, or tissue sample, will determine the type of cells that form the mass, along with grade and size of tumor.
+A biopsy, or tissue sample, will determine the type of cells that form the mass, along with the grade and size of the tumor.